Preventative Maintenance: Saving Money in the Long Run

 - Using real-time information about the equipment to prevent any future failure

-Preventative maintenance offers lots of benefits by extending equipment lifespan, reducing overall cost and Minimize downtime.
-It also minimizes unexpected breakdowns, enhances safety, and improves operational efficiency.Â
+Preventive maintenance offers lots of benefits by extending equipment lifespan, reducing overall cost, and minimizing downtime.
+It also minimizes unexpected breakdowns, enhances safety, and improves operational efficiency.

 Preventive Maintenance Checklist for Australian Homes